18 Tricks to Beat the Afternoon Slump at Work

 Chewing gums with strong minty flavors are stimulating, and the mere act of chewing is something of a tonic to a brain succumbing to lethargy.
 Plus, chewing stimulates saliva, which helps to clear out bacteria responsible for cavities and gum disease from lunch.
 Just be sure to choose sugar-free gum.

 Isometric exercises involve nothing more than tensing a muscle and holding it.
-For instance, with your arm held out, tense your biceps and triceps at the same time and hold for 5 to 10 seconds.
+For instance, with your arm held out, tense your biceps and triceps at the same time and hold for five to ten seconds.
 You can do this with your calf muscles, thigh muscles (front and back), chest, abdomen, buttocks, shoulders, and back.
+Here are some more simple workouts you can do right at your desk.

 Not only will sharing your space with a live, growing thing provide its own mood boost, but studies find the scent of rosemary to be energizing.
 Whenever you need a boost, just rub a sprig between your fingers to release the fragrance into the air.
 Or, if you’re really wiped out, rub a sprig on your hands, face, and neck.
 Don’t miss these other ways to set your cubicle up for productivity.

-Have an afternoon snack designed to get the blood flowingiStock/RedBarnStudio
+Have an afternoon snack designed to get the blood flowing

 That doesn’t mean a whole milk chocolate bar.
 The high glycemic index in the chocolate bar (a measure of how high it pushes up your blood sugar) might give you a temporary boost, but once that jolt of sugar is gone, you’ll sink faster than the stock market after an interest-rate hike.
 Instead, you want a snack that combines protein, fiber, and complex carbohydrates (such as whole-grain crackers or raw vegetables) to raise your blood sugar levels steadily and keep them up.